I Lost Everything So You Don't Have To

 What's my problem with Backblaze?

-While looking what other people use online, two options that kept coming up were: Borg and Restic.
+While researching what other people use online, two options that kept coming up were: Borg and Restic.

 1. Sign Up for BorgBase

 BorgBase is a simple storage host for Borg and Restic “repositories”.
 You can think of a repository like a bucket on S3.
-I’ve got one for my code and one for my VM snapshots on the free plan.
+I’ve got one for my home directory and one for my LXC backups on the free plan.

 2. Download a Borg Client